 Doug’s interview with Jessica really supercharged both of us.
 Her interview was powerful and passionate about her company and her work.
 What really resonated with us was what inspired her to start Stella & Dot: to reinvent flexible entrepreneurship for women and provide them with the tools to do so.
 We founded Elite on similar principles.

-She knew there were many women out there who wanted to be entrepreneurs, but didn’t want to deal with leases, hiring employees and researching technology.
+She knew there were many women out there who wanted to be entrepreneurs but didn’t want to deal with having leases, hiring employees, and researching the technology.
 So she created a way for women to earn a good living while being supported by her team.
-Our mission was similar in the fact that we wanted women to be afforded a flexible work schedule, while keeping their skills sharp and maintaining their position in the workforce.
+Our mission was similar in the fact that we wanted women to be afforded a flexible work schedule while keeping their skills sharp and maintaining their position in the workforce.

 Many people say you can’t just have passion to start a business – you have to take everything that goes along with it, especially in the beginning.
 Depending on your industry this could be anything from cleaning floors to keeping the books.
 There’s a lot of truth to that, but having a passion as the basis for that business is what will drive you to move past some of the less favorable aspects and keep you looking forward to the bigger picture.

 Jessica talks about this on Doug’s podcast and in her new book Finding Your Extraordinary – Dream Bigger, Live Happier and Achieve Success on Your Own Terms.
 Although passion is loving what you do, it’s also surrounded by things you don’t love to do.
 As entrepreneurs Danae and I understand this as both of us are passionate about our business and careers and clear on what our mission is, but there are certain aspects of running a company that we don’t enjoy.
 There will be twists and turns and fires to put out, but at the end of the day if you are passionate about your mission and what you are trying to accomplish – that’s the road to get you through the tough times.